Kajetan Sołtyk: Biography

-In 1781, when he had returned from the imprisonment in 1773 and had protested against the First partition of Poland in the Senate, his increasingly erratic behaviour allowed his opponents to declare him insane by the Permanent Council and King Stanisław August.
+Sołtyk returned from his imprisonment in 1773.
+He protested the First partition of Poland in the Senate.
+His increasingly erratic behavior allowed his opponents, in 1781, to declare him insane by the Permanent Council and King Stanisław August.
 A special commission was tasked with investigating his situation.
 The problem caused much controversy, as it was alleged that the investigators were influenced by various political motivations.
 The Sejm of 1782 was heavily preoccupied with this case.
 One of the primary issues was the relevance of the neminem captivabimus law, which had no provisions for mentally ill persons, and which guaranteed wide personal freedoms to Polish nobility.
 Amendment bills were submitted, but were met with opposition and filibusterer, preventing the Sejm from making much progress on any issues.
 Eventually, Sołtyk failed to reclaim his bishopric from the substitutes who administered it in his absence.
 Thus for the last years of his life his political influence and power significantly waned.